Fabo011/bachelor-project/README.md

 ---

 ### MCP
-The agent calls the connected mcp servers based on the prompt.
+Ollama tools calls the connected mcp servers based on the prompt.

 ---